ABA in our community

 Megan MacDougall first learned about applied behaviour analysis while working at a clinic in British Columbia.
 After returning to Nova Scotia, she began her graduate studies through Arizona State University, graduating with a Master’s in Special Education in Applied Behaviour Analysis.
 Megan has worked with children across a variety of ages, but currently works in early intervention teaching parents strategies to support their toddlers in learning new skills such as communication, social skills, and play skills, while disseminating behaviour analytic principles.
 Megan obtained her BCBA certification in April 2021 and is excited to grow as a professional in the field of ABA and in her community.

-Taylor Pirrie began working in the field of ABA in 2013, following the completion of her B.A.
+Taylor Pirrie began working in the field of ABA in 2013 following the completion of her B.A.
 Honours degree with a double Major in Psychology from the University of Manitoba.
 She has worked in a variety of roles for the St. Amant Autism Programs in Winnipeg, MB providing support for children with autism between the ages of 3-21.
 Taylor began providing direct support tutoring children with autism, and then moved into a case management role providing staff and parent training in discrete trials teaching and behavioural interventions.
 She completed her Masters of Science in Applied Behaviour Analysis in 2018 from St. Cloud State University, and worked as an Autism Consultant writing treatment programs for skill acquisition and challenging behaviour interventions, and supported educational assistants and resource teachers in the school setting.
-Taylor recently obtained her Board Certified Behaviour Analyst certification and currently works as a Clinical Interventionist for the Early Intensive Behavioural Intervention program through the IWK Health Centre in Halifax, NS.
-Taylor is currently accepting 1-2 private clients and can be reached at firstname.lastname@example.org.
+Taylor completed her Board Certified Behaviour Analyst certification and moved to Nova Scotia where she continued her work in the field as a Clinical Interventionist for the Early Intensive Behavioural Intervention program through the IWK Health Centre.
+Taylor is now supporting the Conseil Scolaire Acadien Provincial as a Behavioural and Mental Health Support Counsellor.